turner/swt2sw/README.md

 ## Command Line Usage

-Convert a text baserd ball & stick file to a binary format.
+Convert a text based ball & stick file to a binary format.
 The use of -single-point indicates the data has a single xyz location for a single genomic extent

 ```commandline
 sw2swb -f ball-and-stick.swt -n ball-and-stick -single-point
 ```

-Convert a text baserd pointcloude file to a binary format.
+Convert a text based pointcloud file to a binary format.
 The use of -multi-point indicates the data has multiple xyz location for a single genomic extent

 ```commandline